LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	.. note::
 		If no features are selected in a data layer during a search, no new data layer will be created even if the KeepLayer attribute is set to ``Yes``.

+_`ClipOutput`
+	A Yes/No attribute that defines whether any output should be clipped to the search area (buffer radius).
+Note that this attribute affects area calculations; if it is set to 'Yes', any areas calculated will be those of the clipped area, even if the layer is not kept subsequently.

 LoadWarning
 	A Yes/No attribute that defines whether a warning should be issued if this layer is not loaded in ArcGIS.